nfomon/shok/walkthrough.md

         isvar color                           # Check if variable exists

 `new` makes a new variable (object) by making a copy of an existing object.
-The new object's "parent" is the name object that was copied; the new object is a "child".
+The new object's "parent" is the name of the object that was copied; the new object is a "child".
 This parent-assignment is called the object's "type" and it cannot change for the lifetime of the object.
 Its first value is a copy of its parent, but this value may change over time: either by mutation (changing any of the object's members' values) or by assignment (copying in another object entirely -- as long as it matches our type).

         new x = animal    # x is a child of 'animal', and is currently a copy of 'animal' x = giraffe       # x is now a copy of 'giraffe', but still has type 'animal'